ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ![From left to right: Emacs, Lynx, mapscii](https://github.com/ismail-yilmaz/upp-components/blob/master/CtrlLib/Images/Terminal-Screenshot-1.png)
 ## Introduction

-Terminal package is a flexible, easy-to-use yet powerful cross-platform virtual terminal emulation library written in C/C++ for [Ultimate++](https://www.ultimatepp.org/).
+Terminal package is a flexible, easy-to-use yet powerful cross-platform virtual terminal emulation library and widget written in C/C++ for [Ultimate++](https://www.ultimatepp.org/).

 It is designed from the ground up with modularity and maintainability in mind.
 In this respect the package consists of several re-usable classes, only one being the Terminal widget.
 (See the *Classes* section for the brief descriptions of these classes.)